 Summer Programme 2024

-Mike Hatton led a guided walk entitled ‘Bombs to Birds’, exploring the Oare / Uplees explosive factories sites.
+Mike Hatton led a guided walk exploring the Oare / Uplees explosive factories sites.
 He explained the history of the site, and showed photographs from when it was in full production during World War I. He also has family connections and told us about the work undertaken there.

 There's still time to go and take photos, for the club night on 20th January, "Show and Tell: Explosive Works", so the details are left here.